 “I met A Dip, who is 76 years old, in 2017, around 50 kilometres from Kon Tum in the mountains.
 He belongs to the To Dra ethnic group, which is, according to the experts, a subgroup of the Xo Dang ethnic group, even though, according to the To Dra, their traditions and their dialect are different.
 He is the only artisan in the village who still makes a traditional bamboo basket and the last one to play the traditional instruments of the To Dra people”.

 THE Ơ ĐU

 “In July 2016, I was privileged to meet the smallest ethnic group in Vietnam.
 With virtually no information available online, it took me two days to find them.
 I was lucky enough to meet the chief who was initially reluctant to part with a costume.
 But when I told him about representing his group in my collection, he helped me.
 I was surprised to discover that the Ơ Đu only have five complete original costumes left”.

 Réhahn’s books include Vietnam: Mosaic of Contrasts (Vol 1 and 2) and The Collection: 10 years of photography.
 For more information, visit rehahnphotographer.com, follow him on Facebook and Instagram, or head to his Giving Back project.

-Get off the beaten track and get a window into minority culture in Vietnam on our Northern Star Fully Tailored Journey, or explore the country with the help of a tour leader on our Highlights of Vietnam Small Group Tour.
+Get off the beaten track and get a window into minority culture in Vietnam on our Vietnam’s Northern Soul Fully Tailored Journey.
 Get in touch with our team of Southeast Asia experts for more information.